William J. Brodie

-William J. Brodie (born 1840) was a legislator in South Carolina during the Reconstruction era.
+William J. Brodie (born c.
+1840) was an American legislator in South Carolina during the Reconstruction era.
 He was identified as a mullato bricklayer who was literate.
 Another document lists him as a carpenter.
 He served in the South Carolina House of Representatives from 1876 until 1880.

 A native of South Carolina, he represented Charleston County.
 A Republican, he was listed with other candidates of the Union Republican ticket for the 1878 election.

 In 1876, he was appointed to a committee investigating the South Carolina Supreme Court members for possible actions warranting impeachment.